 From the online catalog, patrons may also access Library records to place holds and view their personal Library history.

-The Brewer Public Library has a lending pass to the Maine Discovery Museum available to patrons in good standing.
-This family pass is available for one day (groups of up to four individuals).
-See staff for details on borrowing this pass.
+The Brewer Public Library has two lending passes available to patrons in good standing.
+The Maine Discovery Museum family pass is available for one day (admits groups of up to four individuals); the State Park Vehicle Pass is available for checkout of up to three days (admits up to a 17-passenger vehicle to many state parks).
+See staff for details on borrowing these passes.

 If the Brewer Public Library does not have a specific item needed, an InterLibrary Loan may be possible.
 Let staff know the item information, and it will be requested from another Library.
 (This service is not available to new patrons until a three-month period with a clean record is completed.)
 Library staff will notify patrons when ILL items are available.